-UND's Mission and Vision
+UND's Mission Statement

 The University of North Dakota, as a member of the North Dakota University System, serves the state, the country, and the world community through teaching, research, creative activities, and service.
 State-assisted, the University's work depends also on federal, private, and corporate sources.
 With other research universities, the University shares a distinctive responsibility for the discovery, development, preservation, and dissemination of knowledge.
 Through its sponsorship and encouragement of basic and applied research, scholarship, and creative endeavor, the University contributes to the public well-being.